ianrae/fieldcopy/README.md

 ]
 ```

 This would generate an abstract method in the converter class.
-The converter method is given the src field's value, and the overall source and destination objects.
+The abstract method is given the src field's value, and the overall source and destination objects.

 ```java
 protected abstract LocalDate convertBithDate(LocalDate srcValue, Customer src, Customer dest, ConverterContext ctx);